What are mutual funds?

 Transparency

 Mutual funds are subject to industry regulation to ensure accountability and fairness.
-And you can see the underlying investments (stocks, bonds, cash, etc.) in each fund’s portfolio – either online or via the fund’s prospectus.
+Additionally, you can see the underlying investments (stocks, bonds, cash, etc.) in each fund’s portfolio either online or via the fund’s prospectus.

 Mutual funds and ETFs